posted September 30, 2000

 Anders Meibom and his colleagues may have discovered some pristine metallic iron grains in an uncommon group of chondrites, the CH carbonaceous chondrites.
 CH chondrites consist of about 70% metallic iron-nickel and 30% chondrules, CAIs, and other rocky components.
 Some of the metallic grains are chemically zoned, with higher nickel and cobalt in the centers and lower nickel and cobalt near the edges.
 Chromium and silicon are zoned in the opposite sense, lower in the centers and higher at the edges of the grains.

-A typical zoned metal grain in a CH chondrite (in this case PAT 91546, found in Antarctica).
+A typical zoned metal grain in a CH chondrite (in this case PAT 91546, Data link, found in Antarctica).
 The photo on the left was taken in reflected light in a microscope.
 Bright white areas are metallic iron-nickel; dark areas are silicate minerals.
 The image on the right, made with an electron microprobe, shows the intensity of nickel x-rays, hence reflects the amount of nickel present.
 Note that it is brighter in the central regions, hence higher in nickel, than closer to the edge of the grain.
 The arrow in the left photograph shows the direction of a compositional traverse, shown below.
 Note the zoning in nickel, cobalt, chromium, and silicon.

 Meibom and his colleagues suspected that the distinctive compositions of the metallic grains formed by condensation from the nebula.
 They calculated the composition expected for metal grains forming from a hot cloud, and found that the zoning pattern matched that in the metal grains in CH chondrites.
 Their calculations suggest that the metal grains grew by condensation from a gas between about 1100 oC and 1000 oC, assuming a pressure of 0.0001 atmospheres.

 Growing Metal Grains